Robert Maxfield: Early life and education

 Robert Roy Maxfield was born on September 30, 1941, in Detroit, Michigan.
-He was the oldest of Mary and Jack Maxfield's three children.
-His father was surgeon, who joined the Army Medical Corps during World War II.
+He was the oldest of Mary Jane and Jack Maxfield's three children.
+His father was a surgeon, who joined the Army Medical Corps during World War II.
 After the war, his family settled in Wichita Falls, Texas, where he spent the remainder of his childhood.

 During high school, Maxfield developed an interest in computers.
 In the late 1950s, there was limited access to computers, and in his small hometown, there were none.
 Despite this, he turned his interest into a science project in which he built a rudimentary computer, a two-bit adder, using aviation relays.
 He excelled in math and science in high school, and decided to study engineering in college.
 He graduated from Wichita Falls High School in 1959.

 When selecting a university, Maxfield considered MIT, CalTech, and Rice University.
 He was attracted to Rice for its strong science and engineering programs, tuition-free policy, and location in Houston, which was a five- to six-hour drive from his home.
 He had also spent time in Houston during the summers, when he competed in Junior Olympics swimming events.
 He was offered a swimming scholarship by the University of Texas, but chose Rice, where he believed he would receive a better education.